 He is on the Advisory Board of SXSWedu and served on the Advisory Board for the inaugural SXSWV2V.

 Frank Catalano is a frequent public speaker, known for his engaging, witty and thoughtful style.
-Upcoming:
+In 2014:

-- Mar 2-5, at ATP’s Innovations in Testing conference in Scottsdale, AZ, in a look at how digital credentials displayed as Open Badges are part of the evolving education and workforce environments.
-“The Impact of Digitization in the Education and Certification/Licensure Credentialing Markets,” with Sunny Lee (Mozilla Foundation), Matthew Pittinsky (Parchment), and Bob Block (Professional Examination Service).
+- Mar 2-5, at ATP’s Innovations in Testing conference in Scottsdale, AZ, in a session about how digital credentials displayed as Open Badges are part of the evolving education and workforce environments.

-- May 12-14, at the Software and Information Industry Association’s Education Industry Summit in San Francisco, as emcee of the annual CODiE Awards.
+- May 12-14, at the Software and Information Industry Association’s Education Industry Summit in San Francisco, as host of the annual CODiE Awards.

-- Jun 2-4, at the Association of American Publishers preK-12 Learning Group’s Content in Context conference in Washington, D.C., as the interviewer for the opening keynote session.
+- Jun 2-4, at the Association of American Publishers preK-12 Learning Group’s Content in Context conference in Washington, D.C., as part of the opening keynote session on open educational resources: the good, the bad and the reality.

 Recent speaking engagements: